govau/design-system-site/content/templates/form/tips.md

 - Do not rely on client side validation.
 Make sure server side validation is implemented, in case javascript does not load.
 - If any part of the form is incomplete when submitted, make sure to provide a list of all invalid fields.
 This should include anchor links to each of the fields that require attention.
-- Don't rely on HTML5 validation.
+- Do not rely on HTML5 validation.
 HTML5 validation is often incompatible for users of assistive technologies.
 Furthermore each browser handles it differently.

 ### Structure